Extended Integrated Training Posts

 We have 2 posts split between local GP practices and their local placed based partnerships (These replace CCGs).

 As commissioning becomes a bigger part of UK General Practice trainees can experience a range of opportunities related to education around commissioning, project work and aspects of leadership.
 There is also the opportunity to work with Public Health for interested parties.
-These posts are available for trainees to start at the beginning of ST2 or later.
-Trainees must have a minimum of 6 months whole time equivalent left of their current training programme at the start of this post
+These posts are available to start at the beginning of ST2 or later.
+Doctors in GP training must have a minimum of 6 months whole time equivalent left of their current training programme at the start of this post

 Marine Avenue MC